-How can I see a green flash? | EarthSky.org
+What’s a green flash and how can I see one?

-People tell me when I go to the beach to look at the sunset to try to see a green flash.
-What is a green flash?
+People say that when you go to the beach to look at the sunset, you can try to see a green flash.
+But what is it?
 The green flash is an optical phenomenon that you can see shortly after sunset or before sunrise.
 It happens when the sun is almost entirely below the horizon, with the barest edge of the sun – the upper edge – still visible.
 For a second or two, that upper rim of the sun will appear green in color.
-It’s a brief flash of the color green – the legendary green flash.
-It’s really quite exciting to see, especially if you’ve been looking for one.
+It’s a brief flash of the color green, and quite exciting to see, especially if you’ve been looking for one!

+Green flashes do play a role in some legends.
 It’s said that once you’ve seen a green flash, you’ll never again go wrong in matters of the heart.

-How can you see a green flash?
-You just need two things:
+How can you see one?

-1. A clear day with no haze or cloud on the horizon.
+1. A clear day with no haze or clouds on the horizon.

-2. A distant horizon – and a distinct edge to the horizon.
+2. A distant horizon, and a distinct edge to the horizon.
 You can see the green flash from a mountaintop or high building.
 But it’s most often seen over the ocean, by people on beaches or in boats.

 Important tip: Don’t look at the sun until it is nearly entirely below the horizon.
 If you do, you will dazzle (or damage) your eyes and ruin your green flash chances for that day.